On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: Introduction

+in PDG2018 \cite{Tanabashi:2018oca}.
+In 2021, LHCb confirmed the previous measurement using $\Omega_{c}^{0}$ produced directly from proton-proton collision \cite{LHCb:2021vll}, and in 2022, Belle-II also reported a similar result using $\Omega_{c}^{0}\to\Omega^{-}\pi^{+}$ decays \cite{Belle-II:2022plj}.
+These recent measurements indicate that $\Omega_{c}^{0}$ is not the shortest-lived weakly decaying charmed baryon, which conflicts with our previous understanding \cite{Lenz:2014jha}.
+Theoretical explanation is highly demanded.

-Recently, LHCb updated a measurement of the $\Omega_{c}$ lifetime with $\tau(\Omega_{c}^{0})=268\pm24\pm10\pm2$ fs \cite{Aaij:2018dso}, which is nearly four times larger than the current world-average value $\tau(\Omega_{c}^{0})=69\pm12$ fs \cite{Tanabashi:2018oca}.
-On the one hand, the experimental colleagues are re-examining their measurements; on the other hand, theoretical explanation is highly demanded.
-Some attempts have been made to solve this puzzle \cite{Cheng:2018rkz}.
-However, there is still a lack of more reliable calculation based on QCD for the hadronic matrix elements.
+At present, the standard framework for understanding weakly decaying heavy flavor hadrons is heavy quark expansion (HQE) \cite{Khoze:1983yp,Bigi:1991ir,Bigi:1992su,Blok:1992hw,Blok:1992he,Neubert:1997gu,Uraltsev:1998bk,Bigi:1995jr}.
+Under this framework, some attempts have been made to resolve the $\Omega_{c}$ lifetime puzzle \cite{Cheng:2018rkz,Gratrex:2022xpm,Cheng:2023jpz}.
+However, there is still a lack of more reliable calculation based on QCD for the hadronic matrix elements of high-dimensional operators in HQE.